mpihlstrom/femton/exposition.md

 ## Planar violation calculations

-*[todo: maybe separate the semi-agorithmic big integer formulas to an appendix, since they are secondary for understanding the algorithm.]*
+[todo: maybe separate the semi-agorithmic big integer formulas to an appendix, since they are secondary for understanding the algorithm.]

-Let $a$, $b$ and $c$ be the vertices of a triangle $\triangle abc$ and let the position of each vertex be parameterized by $t$ as follows.
+Let a, b and c be the vertices of a triangle $ \triangle abc$ and let the position of each vertex be parameterized by $t$ as follows.

 $$p = p_t = p(t) = p_0(1-t) + p_1t = p_0 + t(p_1 - p_0)$$

-We want to determine the value(s) of $t$ when $\triangle abc$ intersects itself, that is, when the edge vectors are collinear.
-We also want to know which edge is intersected by an opposing vertex for such values of $t$.
+We want to determine the value(s) of t when $\triangle abc$ intersects itself, that is, when the edge vectors are collinear.
+We also want to know which edge is intersected by an opposing vertex for such values of t.
 We can determine that by finding the longest edge.

 ### The collinear triangle

-We recall that two vectors are collinear iff the determinant of the $2 \times 2$ matrix they form is 0.
+We recall that two vectors are collinear iff the determinant of the 2 by 2 matrix they form is 0.
 Let's introduce a short-hand notation, the binary operation $\wedge$.

 $$
 \vec{u} \wedge \vec{v} :=